SalesforceLabs/ampscript-core/README.md

 It is not yet available on the VSCode marketplace.
 In order use it, you will need to download and install the VSIX file that contains the plugin.

+#### Download and Install VSCode
+If you do not have VSCode installed, install it here: https://code.visualstudio.com/download

 #### Download the VSIX plugin
 Download the latest VSIX release from the [releases](https://github.com/SalesforceLabs/ampscript-core/releases) tab.